Multi-fidelity Gaussian Process Bandit Optimisation: Proofs

 Finally, for the third inequality we observe

 As before, we have used that if $x$ is to be queried at time $t$, then $\ucbtx$ should be at least larger than $\ucbttxx{t}{\xopt}$ which is larger than $\funcopt$ due to the assumption in the theorem.
 The second condition is necessary to ensure that the switching procedure proceeds beyond the $m$\ssth fidelity.
 It is also necessary to have $\betath\sigmammtt{\ell}{t-1}(x) <\gammal$ for $\ell<m$, but we have relaxed them.
-We first bound the probability of the event $\{\ucbmtx>\funcopt \indAnds \betath\sigmamtmo(x)<\gammam\}$.
+We first bound the probability of the event $\{\ucbmtx>\funcopt \indAnds \betath\sigmamtmo(x)<\gammam\}$. \begingroup \allowdisplaybreaks

-Here, the second step uses that for all $x\in\Hcalm$, $\Deltamx>\rho\gammam$.
-The third step uses the second condition and the last step uses that $\rho\geq 2$.
+\endgroup Here, the second step uses that for all $x\in\Hcalm$, $\Deltamx>3\gammam>2\gammam$ and the third step uses the second condition.
 Using the union bound on~\eqref{eqn:TgmnxguConditions} and bounding the sum by an integral gives us,

 \BlackBox